csa-ge/jobs.csa.ge/rules.md

 `git` is something used by every programmer, so that's also a must know.
 Knowing good command line tools, weird unix command like `sed` or `awk` are hard to learn, but they have enormous ROI.

-Communication skills is a must have.
+Communication skills are a must have.
 Coding is not communicating with computer, it's communicating with other engineers.
 If a person is a good communicator (like Ronald Reagan) code quality is very high in most cases.
 Code is written to be read more frequently than edited.
 That's why `vim` has reading mode and writing mode (and that's why it is so good for generating random numbers).